 Why Offrly publishes accuracy in the open

 Almost no free UK valuation tool publishes a real accuracy figure.
 The ones that do tend to cite proprietary back-tests no one can verify.
-Offrly's stance is the opposite — every published valuation is logged, paired against the eventual HM Land Registry sold price for the same property, and fed into a public accuracy report.
-The figures aren't a marketing claim; they're a curated prediction-vs-outcome record you can read.
+Offrly's stance is the opposite — every published valuation is frozen at quarter-end and auto-joined to the eventual HM Land Registry sold price for the same postcode, then fed into a public accuracy report.
+The figures aren't a marketing claim; they're a prediction-vs-outcome record you can read, with no human in the loop.

 The problem with "free valuation" accuracy